vusion/css-sprite-loader/README.md

 #### sprite param

-Whether pack this image into sprite.
+Whether to pack this image into sprite.
 Or set which sprite group to pack.
 For example:

 ``` css
 .foo {